danthestar/the-mandalorian/README.md

 ## **Testing**
 ---

+#### *Responsive Elements*

+##### First brakpoint at: @media screen and (max-width: 1016px) = quick pick section of 5 consecutive options, they are first one witch brakes structural visual integrity of a site!
+   * Since my goal was to keep structural integrity of visual identity through all screen sizes
+##### Second brakepoint and last one for my form was on (max-width: 552px) when my right side of menus are colliding with left side causing unpleasant visual disturbance.
+   * And since that width it so close to phone size from that point on, I decided to translates it all smartphone sizes, since it only small gap of width: 100px max
 #### In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
 #### Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.
 #### For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: